Brandon-Yee/SPD-response-time-prediction/README.md

 - Visualization of precint locations and police precint/sector/beat
 - Coloring of precint/sector/beat based on average calls per unit of time
 - Coloring of precint/sector/beat based on average response times overall
+- Plot of number of calls over time

 ## Timeline
 - Final Project Report due: Thursday, 10 June at 2pm